bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 ### 4.5.
 Compilation process and generated files

-To compile *bioNMF-GPU* and utility programs, you just need to execute at the prompt:
+To compile *NMF-mGPU* and utility programs, you just need to execute at the prompt:

 		$> make  [ all ]  CUDA_HOME="/path/to/CUDA-Toolkit"